aws/aws-sdk-php/docs/getting-started/basic-usage.rst

     $client = $sdk->createDynamoDb();

-Service-specific configuration values are a union of the service-specific values and the root-level values (i.e., service-specific values are shallow merged onto root level values).
+Service-specific configuration values are a union of the service-specific values and the root-level values (i.e., service-specific values are shallow-merged onto root level values).

 .. tip::

-    It is highly recommended that you use the ``Sdk`` class to create clients if you are utilizing multiple SDK clients in your application.
+    It is highly recommended that you use the ``Sdk`` class to create clients if you are utilizing multiple client instances in your application.
 The ``Sdk`` class will automatically utilize the same HTTP client for each SDK client, allowing SDK clients for different services to perform non-blocking HTTP requests.
 If the SDK clients do not use the same HTTP client, then HTTP requests sent by the SDK client may cause inter-service promise orchestration to block.